This is not a film about exorcism. This is a film about why we do the things we do.

-Did you get to visit the monastery where the actual event took place for inspiration?
+Did you visit the monastery where the actual event took place for inspiration?

 I did, and there were small details that I wanted to incorporate into the design.
 I preserved the texture of the walls that I saw, for example.
 It’s very unlikely that an Orthodox church is left unpainted, but in this particular monastery, it was because they didn’t have the money to paint it.
 Some of the details had actually matched what I had imagined during the writing stage.
-With that said, it’s important to note that I never intended to replicate the original monastery down to its every detail.
-The production design was mostly inspired by the non-fiction novels.
-It also helped that I visited a lot of monasteries while growing up.
-The production design is a fictional representation of what you would imagine the actual monastery would look like if that makes sense.
+With that said, I never intended to replicate the original monastery down to its every detail.
+The production design was mostly inspired by the novels.
+It also helped that I visited a lot of monasteries growing up.
+The production design is a fictional representation of what you would imagine the actual monastery would look like, if that makes sense.
 It was never meant to be a direct copy.

 If you were to take the pulse of contemporary Romanian cinema, how would you describe it?

 I think we’re more concerned about the way of making cinema than telling certain types of stories.
-We question what’s special to cinema that’s different from theater or any other art out there.
-Some common things that you notice in Romanian films are the use of very long takes, the lack of music, few edits… It’s all connected to our way of understanding the film language.
+We question what’s special to cinema that’s different from theater or any other art form.
+Some common things that you notice in Romanian films are the use of very long takes, the lack of music, few edits, etc. It’s all connected to our way of understanding the film language.
 We don’t want to manipulate viewers with cheap emotions, which can be obtained by anyone through the use of music and editing.
 I think our way of working is more complicated, yet more honest.
 For a lot of Romanian filmmakers, cinema is the art of examining time.
 In reality, time passes in a linear way, so there’s no reason to cut it up so much in the editing process and decide what’s more important than something else.
-In Romanian New Wave cinema, you’ll often find that we use one shot per scene.
+In the Romanian New Wave, you’ll often find that we use one shot per scene.

-Speaking more generally, what do you personally think films should set out to accomplish?
+Speaking more generally, what do you believe films should set out to accomplish?